120269238-myseneca/Effective-use-of-Terraform-to-deploy-multi-environment-infrastructure./README.md

 # Effective use of Terraform to deploy multi-environment infrastructure.

 Welcome to AWS Terraform Deployment Guide!
 Follow the instructions below to set up and deploy your AWS infrastructure using Terraform.
-There are imagie to help you see what result you should get.

---
+The Architecture:

 ![image](https://github.com/SuTiger6/Effective-use-of-Terraform-to-deploy-multi-environment-infrastructure./assets/63743435/d3a3547c-874f-4f57-b589-67a399c9a49c)

---

 ## Prerequisites